- WHOOP 101

 - Intensity quantifies how much effort or exertion you are giving to complete the lift.
 This includes the speed of the movement and the proximity to failure, or the fatigue profile of the set.

-WHOOP then calculates the cardiovascular and muscular load of your strength training to give you one complete Strain score.
+WHOOP then calculates the cardiovascular and muscular load to give you one complete Strain score.
 Regular daily activities like work, commuting, running errands, and parenting may all cause strain.
 So can stress, anxiety, excitement, or feeling nervous–even being a sports fan is strenuous.

 WHOOP Calculates Your strain for the entire day, and for specific periods of exercise or activity.
 Learn More: FAQs About WHOOP Strain